sekjohn/AutoTmuxRun/README.md

 # AutoTmuxRun

-This repository was created to automatically restart and run tmux jobs based on cmmand.json .
+This project was created to automatically restart and run tmux jobs based on cmmand.json .

 Stop all tasks in session and run based on command.json (including all windows)